castedo/dsi-spec/mid.md

 ## Optional DSI Prefix

-Users may choose to use a DSI with or without a prefix depending on the application context.
+Users may choose to use a DSI with or without a prefix, depending on the application context.
 An intuitive prefix is `dsi:`, reflecting the acronym "DSI".
 For convenience, some websites offer a URL that acts as a DSI prefix.